This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 The new factories are just as profitable as the first, so each factory makes a profit (before interest payments) of £100,000, or £600,000 in total.
 After paying debt interest of £250,000, the company is left with a profit of £350,000.

-That sounds great and many companies do go down this route, using more and more debt to boost their returns on shareholder equity to higher and higher levels.
+That sounds great, and many companies do go down this route of using more and more debt to boost their returns on shareholder equity to higher and higher levels.
 After all, what shareholder wouldn’t want higher returns on their equity?

-In a worst-case scenario, if the company was unable to pay the interest on its debts, the bank could seize control in order to sell off the company's assets to repay the loan.
-The company might survive this trauma, but shareholder equity would very probably be wiped out and the value of the company's shares would almost certainly go to zero.
+In a worst-case scenario, if the company was unable to pay the interest on its debts, the bank could seize control to sell off the company's assets to repay the loan.
+The company might survive this trauma, but shareholder equity would very probably be wiped out, and the value of the company's shares would almost certainly go to zero.

-The flaw with return on equity then, is that it doesn’t reflect the inevitable risks that comes with debt.
+So, the flaw with return on equity is that it doesn’t reflect the inevitable risks that come with debt.
 As companies take on more debt and become riskier, their returns on equity will typically go up, and I don’t want to use a ratio that looks more and more positive as a company takes on more debt and more risk.

 To get around this flaw, I use an alternative ratio that takes account of the negative impact of debt and interest.